bogus-bill/pslink/README.md

 # pslink

-Given is a tree of (standard) components.
-Attributes, like dimensions and used materials, of such components can be partly looked up via their part number in online databases like [PartTarget](http://www.parttarget.com).

-### Estimating the material composition of a component
+pslink is an experimental project for the creation of product systems from assembly part and component trees and the linking of the resulting processes with LCI data from background databases like the
+[LCA Commons](https://www.lcacommons.gov/).
+To achieve this, different functions are implemented in `pslink` which are described in the following.

+## Quantification
+In order to combine the parts and components of the foreground system with background data in a meaningful way, their dimensions and material composition have to be quantified in some way.
+For standard parts and components there are online databases, such as [PartTarget](http://www.parttarget.com), from which such information can be retrieved.
+The corresponding masses can then be estimated by the resulting volumes and material densities.

-The respective components can have very different attributes that describe their dimensions.
-To estimate the volumes of such component, formulas for different length attributes can be registered in the quantity module:
+However, for different parts and components very different attributes that describe their dimensions can occur.
+In order to solve this, volume formulas can be dynamically registered in `pslink`, which determine the volume for a given set of dimension attributes, e.g.:

 ```python
 import pslink.quant as quant